shodanwashere/nvim-dotfiles/README.md

-# 💤 LazyVim
+# Shodan's LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+Import the contents of this repo to your `/home/$USER/.config/nvim` directory if you want to replicate my config.